mbezaire/labs/fractions/README.md

 {% spoiler "Syntax" %}

-`private int numerator;
+`private int numerator;`
-private int denominator;`
+`private int denominator;`
 {% endspoiler %}

 {% next %}

 ## Creating Fractions

-Now, let's construct a method that allows our client code to pass in a numerator and a denominator as the Fraction object is created.
+Now, let's construct a method that allows our client code to pass in a numerator and a denominator as the Fraction object is instantiated (created).

-Add a constructor with parameters for a numerator and a denominator to be passed in as the Fraction object is instantiated (created).
+Add a constructor with parameters for a numerator and a denominator.

 In the body of the constructor, add code to set the value of each attribute (numerator or denominator) to the local variables

 {% spoiler "Syntax Hint" %}

-`
-public Fraction(int n, int d)
+`<!-- public Fraction(int n, int d)
 {
     // Remember, when writing
     // equations in code,